n8n-io/n8n-docs/docs/doc2/ai-indicators.md

 ---
 title: "AI Indicators"
 date: "2022-03-23"
-description: Show how good a document trained to extract the data
+description: Shows the quality of the extraction using graphical indicators

 tags:
   - General
+  - DOC²
 ---

 In the document view you will find options to display the quality of the extraction using graphical indicators.
 The so-called AI indicator.